Quadrifolium/TFinMedia/en-GB/20140606 成都商报(Chengdu Economic Daily).md

 There are over 100 million results about "TFBOYS" on Baidu, compared to 74.4 million about Korean star "Kim Soo Hyun"(김수현, 金秀贤), 85.4 million about Korean group "BIGBANG".
 A music video of TFBOYS got over 20 million hits...
 Its popularity exceeds Korean stars.

-On 10th May, WANG Jun-kai posted a weibo about homework, with complaints about the stress before the exam.
+On 10th May, WANG Jun-kai posted about his homework on Weibo, with complaints about the stress before the exam.
-This weibo was forwarded 270,000 times, and got 280,000 comments.
+This post was reposted 270,000 times, and got 280,000 comments.
 It's not much compared to his over 2.26 million followers on Weibo.
-But to YAO Chen(姚晨), "the queen on Weibo" who has over 69.55 million followers, most of her weibo has just thousands of forwards and comments.
+But to YAO Chen(姚晨), "the queen on Weibo" who has over 69.55 million followers, most of her Weibo posts has just thousands of reposts and comments.

 These data surprised many people, these facts are stronger than any argument.